sajidhamdard/learnjavascript/Interview Questions/interview-questions-hindi.md

 ### What is Number System ?
 Number system refers to the way numbers are represented and manipulated in JavaScript.
-In Hinglish, it is basically the way we count and perform arithmetic operations on numbers in JavaScript.
+It is basically the way we count and perform arithmetic operations on numbers in JavaScript.

 JavaScript supports several number systems such as decimal (base 10), binary (base 2), octal (base 8), and hexadecimal (base 16).
 Decimal is the most commonly used number system in JavaScript, which uses 0-9 digits.
 Binary uses only two digits, 0 and 1, while octal uses 0-7 digits and hexadecimal uses 0-9 digits and A-F letters.